 With a subtropical maritime monsoon climate, Shanghai weather is generally mild and moist.
 Although situated in the southern part of China, it still has four distinct seasons.
 The warm spring and the cool autumn are comfortable for travel, while the sweltering summer and the chilly winter are less pleasant.

 Spring in Shanghai is from March to May.
 This is the best season in a year for traveling.
 Spring flowers in bloom make the city lively and attractive.
 The temperature is comfortable around 20 C (68 F).
 Light rain happens however will not disturb your trip.
 Long-sleeved shirts, thin sweaters or coats are suitable for this season.

 Summer here is long from June to September.
 With high temperature and abundant rainfall, the city can be very hot and wet at this time.
 The highest temperature occurs in July or August.
 The temperature can be above 35 C (95 F) for more than 10 days.
 You’d better avoid the hottest time around 14:00.
-Wear cool clothes such as T-shirts and shorts and drink more water to prevent heatstroke and dehydration.
+Wear cool clothes such as T-shirts and shorts and drink more water to prevent heatstroke or dehydration.

 There is a 'Plum Rain Season', aka Meiyu Season, from mid-June to early July.
-This lasts for nearly one month commencing in early summer when the plums ripen along the middle and lower reaches of the Yangtze River.
+This lasts for nearly one month along the middle and lower reaches of the Yangtze River, commencing in early summer when the plums ripen.
 During this period, the rainfall often equals 25% of the city's annual total!
 Showers alternate with sunshine and the weather is really hard to predict.
 The frequent rain may spoil your travel plan.
 From late August to mid-September, typhoons can bring heavy rain in their wake.
 These two periods are best avoided by travelers but should you decide to visit be sure to bring an umbrella.
 Of course, the umbrella can also be used as a protection from the strong ultraviolet radiation on the sunny summer days.

 The short autumn comes in October and November.
 The temperate weather makes this season good for travel.
-It rains often in autumn except in the late November.
+It rains often in autumn except in late November.
 Long-sleeved shirts, sweaters and coats are appropriate.